Q-Minh/PhysicsBasedAnimationToolkit/README.md

 > profiler.profile("My expensive external computation", expensive_external_computation)
 > ```

+### Tutorials

+Head over to our hands-on [tutorials section](./doc/tutorial/) to learn more about physics based animation in both theory and practice!

 ## Gallery

 Below, we show a few examples of what can be done in just a few lines of code using `pbatoolkit` and Python.
 Code can be found [here](./python/examples/).